Anthony Derricks

-Anthony Derricks (born December 17, 1976) is a former Arena Football League defensive specialist/k.o. returner stand-out who played most recently for the Los Angeles Avengers.
+Anthony Derricks (born December 17, 1976) is an American former professional football defensive specialist/kickoff returner who played in the Arena Football League.
 He holds Arena football records for kickoff returns in a game (11), return yards in a game (336) and touchdowns on returns in a game (4).
 His 25.1 average per return on kickoffs for the 2000 season is also a record.
 He finished second in the 2000 rookie of the year balloting.

-College years
+College career

 Derricks attended Mississippi State University from 1995 to 1999 and was a four-year letterman in football.
 His last college game was in the 1999 Cotton Bowl against the University of Texas Longhorns and the Heisman winning running back, Ricky Williams.